 While we’re there we can introduces ourselves to the clergy.
 The clergy does not own the church, synagogue or venue of the wedding, but they are still the one in charge.
 At this time we ask them if there are any guidelines they’d like us to follow while we’re documenting the ceremony.
 Courtesy.

 A second reason to attend the rehearsal is to more closely understand and know the people we’ll be working with.
 We can see how people respond to each other and this helps us document those relationships.
-If I see a bride consult with her grandmother numerous times during Go to the rehearsal to get the full story. the rehearsal, I know that’s an important relationship.
+If I see a bride consult with her grandmother numerous times during the rehearsal, I know that’s an important relationship.
 What about the groomsmen.
 Does the best man who’s also the groom’s brother hang with the rest of the groomsmen?
 Are they cohesive as a group or do they each have individual relationships to the groom?
 Knowing these things makes a difference in what we’ll look for the following day.
 The wedding day is about people and relationships so we try to be aware.
-Frequently the bridal party dresses up a bit at a rehearsal.

 So we’re at the rehearsal.
 We’re familiar with the people, with the venue, with the ceremony, just about everything.
 The last perk I’ll mention is that by coming to the rehearsal, we’ve made the bridal party and family familiar with ourselves.
 I find it so much easier to work in an environment where people know me.
 It only follows that people will act more natural and feel more comfortable around a photographer who they’ve seen or met before.
 It’s a special day with a number of intimate moments.
 It’s hard to image people opening up as much to a stranger.